-Call us at 855-JUSTICE to discuss your case confidentially with a lawyer near you.
+Call us at 855-LAWFIRM to discuss your case confidentially with a lawyer near you.

 We have local criminal law offices in and around Los Angeles, San Diego, Orange County, Riverside, San Bernardino, Ventura, San Jose, Oakland, the San Francisco Bay area, and several nearby cities.